jltwheeler/personal-website/posts/my-mac-dev-environment-setup.md

 sh -c "$(curl -fsSL https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"
 ```

-Then, to go one step further, I use [Powerlevel10k][p10k] to make configuring
-Oh My Zsh even easier.
+I use [Powerlevel10k][p10k] for my zsh theme.
+Not only does it provide a great
+looking theme with glyph support, but also comes with a user-friendly
+interactive prompt to help configure the theme.
 To install, run:

 ```bash
 git clone --depth=1 https://github.com/romkatv/powerlevel10k.git ${ZSH_CUSTOM:-$HOME/.oh-my-zsh/custom}/themes/powerlevel10k
 ```

-After it has installed, enable the powerlevel10k theme in your `~/.zshrc` file,
+After it has installed, enable the powerlevel10k theme in the `~/.zshrc` file,
 by specifying `ZSH_THEME="powerlevel10k/powerlevel10k"`.

 Then ensure to install the recommended [MesloLGS NerdFont][font].
 This font
-allows glyphs and symbols used by Powerlevel10k to appear in the terminal.
+allows glyphs and symbols used by Powerlevel10k to render correctly in the
+terminal.

 Once the font is installed and setup correctly, run the following command and
 follow the P10k prompts to select the desired appearance: